On growth of cocycles of isometric representations on $L^p$-spaces: Growth of cocycles in -norm

 \end{thm}

-\begin{proof} Consider a separable $L^p$-space $E$ with an isometric affine action of $G$ on $E$ .
+\begin{proof} Consider a $(p,c)$-uniformly convex Banach space $E$ with a continuous isometric affine action of $G$ on $E$ .
 Assume that this affine action does not have fixed points.
 By Lemma \ref{LpLafforgue} and Corollary \ref{corLpLafforgue}, there exists a sequence $(v_i)_{i\in \mathbb N}$ in $E$ such that:

 for all $n\leq i$.
 We can then renormalize the cocycles $g\mapsto g.v_i - v_i$, obtaining new actions $\sigma_i\colon G\act E$ and vectors $\overline v_i \in E$, with cocycles $\overline b_i(g) := \sigma_i(g)(\overline v_i)-\overline v_i$ such that: